Covid 19 coronavirus: Light relief? Truckies say they can use public toilets; service stations say 'no'

 He's been back behind the wheel to help transport goods during the Covid-19 crisis.

-He's been dumbfounded by the support from his post, which had been shared about 4500 times.
+He's been dumbfounded by the support for his post, which had been shared about 4500 times.

-A spokesperson for BP said they were in regular contact with MBIE and MPI to ensure it's fully complying with their requirements.
+A spokesperson for BP said it was in regular contact with MBIE and the Ministry for Primary Industries (MPI) to ensure it's fully complying with their requirements.

-However, during the level 4 alert system, BP facilities were only available for their own staff and emergency workers in uniform.
+However, during the level 4 alert BP facilities were available only for their own staff and emergency workers in uniform.

 "There are toilet facilities for customers at five truck stops in Bombay, Dairy Flat, Papakura, Te Puna and Wairakei as these are located outside of our stores."